-This set of Physics Multiple Choice Questions & Answers (MCQs) focuses on “Electric Currents in Conductors”.
+This set of Class 12 Physics Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Electric Currents in Conductors”.

 1. Identify the type of materials which develop electric currents in them, when an electric field is applied.

 Explanation: When an electric field is applied across the ends of conductors, the electrons begin to move under the action of the electric field.
 The flow of electrons constitutes electric current through the conductor.

 2. Which of the following is the most conductive element?

 Explanation: Silver is one of the most electrically conductive element.
 This is because electrons can move more freely in silver than any other elements.
 Silver also has the lowest contact resistance of any metal.

 3. In nature, free charged particles exist in the upper strata of the environment called the stratosphere.
 State true or false.

 Explanation: Free charged particles exist in the upper strata of environment called the ionosphere.
 It is a region which is ionized by solar radiation and includes parts of thermosphere, mesosphere and exosphere.